-Significant Less than Environmental Review Initial Study Significant Less than Or Page 23 Potentially Significant with Significant Mitigation Or Not İmpacı Incorporation No Impact Applicable The project relies on an individual well and the ponds for water supply.
-Public water delivery facilities will not have to be expanded.
+The project relies on an individual well and the ponds for water supply. ,Public water delivery facilities will not have to be expanded.

 The project is served by an existing on-site sewage disposal system, which is not effected by the proposed permit amendment.

-4. Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board? Х The project's wastewater flows will not violate any wastewater treatment standards.
-5. Create a situation in which water supplies are inadequate to serve the Х project or provide fire protection?
-Water quantity is addressed in the 1993 EIR.
-The proposed permit amendment will have no effect on water quantity.
-6. Result in inadequate access for fire Х protection?
-The proposed permit amendment will have no effect on fire access 7.
-Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse? Х The project will make an incremental contribution to the reduced capacity of regional landfills.
-However, this contribution will be relatively small and will be of similar magnitude to that created by existing land uses around the project.
-8. Result in a breach of federal, state, and local statutes and regulations Х related to solid waste management?
-L. Land Use, Population, and Housing Does the project have the potential to: 1.
-Conflict with any policy of the County adopted for the purpose of avoiding or mitigating an environmental effect? Х
+4. Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board?
+X The p roject's wastewater flows will not violate any wastewater treatment standards.
+5. Create a situation in which water supplies are inadequate to serve the project or provide fire protection?
+X quantity is addressed in the 1993 EIR.
+The proposed permit amendment will no effect on water quantity.
+6. Result in inadequate access for fire protection?
+X X The p roposed permit amendment will have no effect on fire access.
+7. Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
+X landfil roject will make an incremental contribution to the reduced capacity of regional ls.
+However, this contribution will be relatively small and will be of similar itude to that created by existing land uses around the project.
+8. Result in a breach of federal, state, and local statutes and regulations related to solid waste management?
+X and Use, Population, and Housing the project have the potential to: 1.
+Conflict with any policy of the County adopted for the purpose of avoiding or mitigating an environmental effect?
+X